Tree-Shaking Mechanics and Dead Code Elimination

 Tree-shaking is a compile-time optimization that statically analyzes the module graph to prune unreachable exports, reducing both network transfer size and JavaScript parse/compile overhead.
 Unlike runtime lazy loading, it operates during the bundling phase by constructing Abstract Syntax Trees (ASTs), tracing identifier usage, and eliminating dead branches before code generation.
 This guide details the static-analysis mechanics, side-effect management, and validation pipelines required for deterministic dead code elimination across modern toolchains.
 For the underlying graph model and resolution algorithm, see Core Concepts of Modern Bundling before tuning any elimination passes.

 The single most important thing to internalize: tree-shaking is conservative by default.
 A bundler will retain code whenever it cannot statically prove the code is unused and side-effect-free.
+This is not timidity; it is correctness.
+Deleting a module that registers a global polyfill, patches a prototype, or installs a service worker on import would silently break the application at runtime, and a bundler that did so could not be trusted.
+So the analyzer inverts the burden of proof: code stays unless purity is provable.
 Almost every “tree-shaking doesn’t work” report traces back to a module the analyzer was forced to keep — a sideEffects flag left at its default, a barrel re-export, a CommonJS interop wrapper, or a missing /*#__PURE__*/ annotation.
-The work is mostly about removing that uncertainty.
+The work is mostly about removing that uncertainty, one module at a time, and then locking the result so it cannot silently regress.

 Prerequisites